yonghoson/yonghoson.github.io/_posts/2021-05-20-Self-Driving-with-Lane-Keep-Assistant.md

         allow="autoplay; encrypted-media"
         allowfullscreen></iframe>

-If you are also interested in pedestrian detection, check this post! {% post_url 2021-05-20-Self-Driving-with-Lane-Keep-Assistant %}
+If you are also interested in pedestrian detection, check this post!
+Pedestrian Detection [servr]{% post_url 2021-05-20-Self-Driving-with-Lane-Keep-Assistant %}